Noise Stability Optimization for Finding Flat Minima: A Hessian-based Regularization Approach: Omitted Proofs from Section

 \begin{lemma} In the setting of Theorem \ref{thm_main_lb}, suppose the learning rates satisfy that $\sum_{i=0}^{T-1} \eta_i \ge \sqrt{\frac{D^2 k T}{2\sigma^2 C}}$ and $\eta_i = \eta$ for some fixed $\eta \le C^{-1}$.
 Then, consider the function from equation \eqref{eq_def_f}, we have that $\min_{1\le t\le T} \ex{\bignorm{\nabla F(W_t)}^2} \ge D \sqrt{\frac{C\sigma^2}{32 k T}}$. \end{lemma}

 \begin{proof} We define the functions $g$, parametrized by a fixed, positive constants $\alpha = \frac{1 - \rho^T}{1 - \rho}\cdot 2c\eta \sigma$, as follows:

-One can verify that $g$ has $C$-Lipschitz gradient, but $g$ is not twice-differentiable.
+One can verify that $\nabla g$ is $C$-Lipschitz continuous, but $g$ is not twice-differentiable.
 We also consider a chain-like function:

-From the definition of $f$, $f$ also has $C$-Lipschitz gradient.
-Similar to equation \eqref{eq_ave}, we start by defining an adversarial gradient oracle by choosing the noise vectors $\{\xi_t\}_{t=0}^{T-1}$ to be independent random variables such that
+From the definition of $f$, its gradient is $C$-Lipschitz continuous.
+Similar to equation \eqref{eq_ave}, we define an adversarial gradient oracle by choosing the noise vectors $\{\xi_t\}_{t=0}^{T-1}$ to be independent random variables such that

 where $c$ is a fixed constant.
 We use $\bar \xi_t$ to denote the averaged noise variable as

 Suppose $\{\xi_t^{(i)}\}_{i=1}^{k}$ are i.i.d. random variables for any $t$, we have

 Next, we analyze the dynamics of Algorithm \ref{alg:two_point} with the objective function $f(W)$ and the starting point $W_0 = \sum_{i=1}^d \sqrt{\frac{D^2}{C d}} \cdot e_i$.
 In this case, by setting $\eta_i = \eta$ for all $i = 0,1,\dots,T-1$.
 Recall that $\eta < C^{-1}$.
 Denote by $\rho = C \eta$, which is strictly less than one.